Mk1806/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9 - A script that sets the mode of the file hello.
 10 - A script that sets the mode of the file hello the same to olleh mode 11 - A script that adds execute permission to all subdirectories of the current directory for everyone.
+12 - A script that creates a directory called my_dir with permissions 751 in the working directory.